agilesix/AgileSix.com/src/content/blog-posts/founder-spotlight-with-brian-derfer.md

 **Who is Brian Derfer?**

 It’s such a big question.
 I’m a husband and father, a member of communities in Sayulita and Encinitas, a founding member of a company, and a member of a rock band.
 I enjoy watching NFL football and getting into hockey with some of my friends.
 I think so much of who you are is the relationships that you build.
-Those are some of the most important relationships to me.\
+Those are some of the most important relationships to me.
-\
-**Journey to Agile Six**

 **Tell us about your background and journey to Agile Six.**\
 \